xsquawkbox/AFV-Native/README.md

 * Macos compiled using apple-clang.

 At this time, AFV-Native only implements as much as required for pilot clients.
-It doesn't understand the inter-controller direct voice controls, nor does it include support for crosscoupling or multi-trannsmitter voice (although all the groundwork is there and when those systems are standardised, they can be incorporated fairly easily)
+It doesn't understand the inter-controller direct voice controls, nor does it include support for cross-coupling or multi-transmitter voice (although all the groundwork is there and when those systems are standardised, they can be incorporated fairly easily)

 For the most part, it should be OS independent, but some of the libraries it uses may not work with other operating systems.

-It should be possible to port this to LittleEndian ARM with a bit of effort (mostly deoptimising the mixer and a few other places where SIMD is used).
+It should be possible to port this to LittleEndian ARM with a bit of effort (mostly de-optimising the mixer and a few other places where SIMD is used).

 BigEndian will require significant attention in the CryptoDto code paths as the serialisation code